 Work experience is essential for most jobs in this sector and voluntary work is a way in to many areas, such as conservation, ecology and animal care.
 Specialised degrees, such as engineering and forestry, often include a placement year during the course.

 Opportunities for volunteering can be found with not-for-profit organisations, including:

-- National Trust;
+- National Trust